 Here’s what I made last week using decoupage.
-These are empty baby milk cans which I wanted to use as decorative storage cans.
+These are empty baby milk cans.
+I wanted to use them as decorative storage cans.
 Decoupage is so simple you can do it with kids.
 I did it once with cub scouts and it was great fun for them.
 Its main advantage is that it gives stunning effects even without any talent at art.

 What I used

 - something to decorate (you may use a box, a can, a picture frame, you name it – I chose the baby milk cans),

 - mat white acrylic paint (the ‘ceiling paint’),

 - decoupage glue & varnish (I bought mine at a crafts store – it’s 2 in 1),

 - a paint brush or a paint roller (5cm or 2 inch should be fine),

 - a glue brush,